uma899/SingleCycle_RISCV_processor/README.md

 ## Further development
 Still ADDI, LUI type instructions need to be implemented.
 Looking forward to make this pipelined and add few more modules like branch predictors, cache etc..
+Planning to write an assembler to convert assembly instructions to machine code.
+If possible, a basic version of a compiler for C to assembly conversion will be developed on future.